Tinnitus: A Merck Manual of Patient Symptoms podcast

-Specific causes can often be suspected by findings on examination (see Table 3: Approach to the Patient With Ear Problems: Some Causes of Tinnitus).
+Specific causes can often be suspected by findings on examination (see see Some Causes of Tinnitus).
 In particular, exposure to loud noise, barotrauma, or certain drugs before onset suggests those factors as the cause.

 All patients with significant tinnitus should be referred for comprehensive audiologic evaluation to determine the presence, degree, and type of hearing loss.

-Other testing depends on patient presentation (see Table 3: Approach to the Patient With Ear Problems: Some Causes of Tinnitus).
+Other testing depends on patient presentation (see see Some Causes of Tinnitus).

 Treatment of the underlying disorder may lessen tinnitus.
 Correcting hearing loss (eg, with a hearing aid) relieves tinnitus in about 50% of patients.